Edujugon/PushNotification/readme.md

 # PushNotification Package

-This is is a light and easy to use package to send push notification.
+This is a lightly and easy to use package to send push notification.

+## Instalation

+Update your composer.json file.

+    "edujugon/push-notification": "dev-master"

+Then

+    composer update

+## Laravel 5.*

+Register the PushNotification service by adding it to the providers array.

+    'providers' => array(
+        ...
+        Edujugon\PushNotification\Providers\PushNotificationServiceProvider::class
+    )

+Let's add the Alias facade, add it to the aliases array.

+    'aliases' => array(
+        ...
+        'PushNotification' => Edujugon\PushNotification\Facades\PushNotification::class,
+    )

+Publish the package's configuration file to the application's own config directory

+    php artisan vendor:publish --provider="Edujugon\PushNotification\Providers\PushNotificationServiceProvider" --tag="config"

 ## Usage

-Let's create the object.

     $push = new PushNotification;

 By default it will use:

-*   GuzzleHttp\Client as Http client.
 *   GCM as Push Service provider.

 ### Push Service configuration

-By default Gcm is been used.

-The default configuration fields are:
+The default configuration parameters are:

 *   priority => normal
 *   dry_run => false

-You can easily change those values or adding new ones calling the method setConfig like so:
+You can dynamically update those values or adding new ones calling the method setConfig like so:

     $push->setConfig(
         'priority' => 'high',